 Four new physicians have joined the University of Minnesota Health Dermatology team—increasing availability for patient appointments and providing new areas of expertise.

-“These new physicians will add to our capabilities and bring new ideas and expertise to serve our patients,” said Maria Hordinsky, MD, chair of the Department of Dermatology.
+“These new physicians will add to our capabilities and bring new ideas and expertise to serve our patients,” said Maria Hordinsky, MD, chair of the University of Minnesota Medical School's Department of Dermatology.
 “It’s exciting to be able to offer more services and appointment times.”

 The pediatric dermatology program recently welcomed Sheilagh Maguiness, MD, whose clinical interests include vascular anomalies, atopic dermatitis and birthmarks.